Search This Blog

 · What’s your professional life’s mission or philosophy?

 No one can entirely predict what fluctuations can change the way businesses operate or technologies evolve.
 Just like financial institutions say past performance is not an indicator of current or future performance, the skills and competencies that got an entry into an existing role or maintain the existing role is not an indicator of what the organization or industry is demanding.
-The longer these skills and competencies are not in par with the industry, the deeper the experience gained will lose its significance.
+The longer these skills and competencies are not on par with the industry, the deeper the experience gained will lose its significance.
 So, develop a quest to do your own assessment and wake up to the competition.